 - Securely erase any emails that go past this upper time limit, using a certified, auditable tool so you can prove the process has happened.

 - Keep users aware of the policies and make sure they understand it fully.

 - Continually review your policies and test your access to archived data.

 Your company should be reviewing its email retention policy frequently to ensure it is up to date, not just in terms of regulation but also in terms of technology, ease of access, and any change in business requirements to process that data.

-According to the GDPR, there is no exact wording for how long companies should retain emails for, therefore; it falls to organisations to follow their own individual policies and shows that a methodology was implemented accordingly.
+According to the GDPR, there is no exact wording for how long companies should retain emails for.
+Therefore, it falls to organizations to follow their own individual policies and shows that a methodology was implemented accordingly.

 Addressing key areas of email retention, will not only ensure you remain GDPR compliant, but it will also ensure that you are continuing to do the right thing when it comes to email and personal data retention.